dhruvrajvanshi/crz/README.md

   version: ~> 1.0.0
 ```

-Then run `crystal deps` in your project directory.
+Then run `shard install` in your project directory.

 ```crystal
 include CRZ